robyistrate/decarbonization_LIB_raw_materials/README.md

 **2. Run the notebooks:**
 Activate the new environment and run the notebooks in the specified order.

-Feel free to reach out if you encounter any issues—I'm happy to help!"
+Feel free to reach out if you encounter any issues—I'm happy to help!